fetch-rewards/swift-locking/README.md

 ## Installation

-To add `swift-synchronization` to a Swift package manifest file:
+To add Swift Synchronization to a Swift package manifest file:
 - Add the `swift-synchronization` package to your package's `dependencies`:
   ```swift
   .package(